adamsilver/fdpb/03-Book-A-Flight.md

 ## 1. Choosing where to fly

-First users have to choose an origin and destination.
+First, users have to choose an origin and destination.
 That is a place in which to fly from and to.
-Without knowing this information the service can't offer any useful flights.
+Without this information the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
-This is because, generally speaking, they are are familiar (due to convention) and fully accessible.
-They also require far less work to design and build.
-Browsers offer 3 suitable controls.
-Let's look at each of them next.
+This is because, generally speaking, they are are familiar (due to convention) and fully accessible out of the box.
+They also require far less work to implement.
+Browsers offer 3 suitable native controls.
+We're going to look at each of them now and play them off against each other.

 ### Select box

-Designers often use `select` boxes because they save space.
-But interface design is about far more than just saving space.
-Select boxes are problematic because:
+Designers often use `select` boxes due to their space-saving qualities.
+When an interface is crammed with features, learning to design components that hide discrete pieces of the interface would seem to be an essential weapon in a designers arsenal.
+But in fact, design is about so much more than saving space.

+If you think about it, the real problem is that the interface has been crammed with features in the first place.
+In any case, interface design is about so much more than saving space.
+And select boxes are known for being problematic because:

 - some users find them hard to close.
 - some users try to type into them.